wdmg/yii2-stats/README.md

 And select the operation you want to perform:
   1) Apply all module migrations
   2) Revert all module migrations
-  3) Update MaxMind GeoIP2 DB
+  3) Update MaxMind GeoLite2 database

 # Migrations
 In any case, you can execute the migration run the following command in the console: